w3c/wai-statements/content/complete-example.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
-You do not need to translate the instructions after #.
+You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".
 title: "Example of Complete Accessibility Statement"

-lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: en   # Change "en" to the translated-language shortcode
-last_updated: 2021-03-11   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2021-03-11   # Keep the date of the English version
 first_published: "November 2018"
+description:  This resource helps you create an accessibility statement for your own website, mobile application, or other digital content.

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name